jboss-developer/jboss-eap-quickstarts/helloworld-html5/README.md

         mvn clean package

 3. Navigate to the functional-tests/ directory in this quickstart.
-4. If you have a running instance of the JBoss Server, as described above, run the remote tests by typing the following command:
+4. If you have a running instance of the JBoss EAP server, as described above, run the remote tests by typing the following command:

         mvn clean verify -Parq-jbossas-remote

-5. If you prefer to run the functional tests using managed instance of the JBoss server, meaning the tests will start the server for you, type fhe following command:
+5. If you prefer to run the functional tests using managed instance of the JBoss EAP server, meaning the tests will start the server for you, type fhe following command:

         mvn clean verify -Parq-jbossas-managed